zebrunner/carina/docs/automation/mobile.md

  * Locate Page Object classes in src/main/java package

 ### How to find locators for Android application
 To obtain locators of web elements from Android app different programs are used, such as latest Appium itself and convenient Android SDK tool: uiautomatorviewer.
-It’s localed in $ANDROID_HOME/tools/bin and could be launched using command line  (./uiautomatorviewer).
+It’s located in $ANDROID_HOME/tools/bin and could be launched using command line  (./uiautomatorviewer).
 Example:
 ```
  @FindBy(xpath = "//*[@resource-id='name_input']")